Gariam-1/WE_SunCalc/README.md

   Returns the Date object for solar noon and solar midnight.

 - `get...Dawn()` / `get...Dusk()`
-  Returns the Date object for the three types of dawn and dusk.
+  Returns the Date object for the three types of dawn and dusk: civil, nautical and astronomical.

 ### Performance
 To utilize the performance optimization provided by this it's necessary to create a SunCalc object once as a global variable, then use setDateTime and SetLocation to manipulate it later in the code and in the following frames.